reciprocalreviews/reciprocalapp/DESIGN.md

 - The RR admins approve it
 - Dana adds a description to the venue and defines the two roles, programm committee member and senior program committee member, defining both as `invite only` roles, with `yes` and `no` commitments.
 - Dana populates the set of invitees into the venue for each role by submitting a list of email addresses
-- Data sends invitation emails to everyone in each role in her mail client.
+- Dana sends invitation emails to everyone in each role in her mail client.
 - Some program committee members receive the invite, log in with their ORCID, see the role to which they have been invited, and indicate yes or no.
 - Other committee members receive the invite, don't have an ORCID, and decide to ignore the invite rather than create one.
-- After community invites settle, Dana takes exports the set of reviewers, filters out the list of declines, and imports them into HotCRP as the program committee and senior program committee, and proceeds with the review process.
+- After community invites settle, Dana exports the set of reviewers, filters out the list of declines, and imports them into HotCRP as the program committee and senior program committee, and proceeds with the review process.
 - Program committee members return occasionally to RR to remind them of where they've volunteered for reviews.

+## A journal wants to create a pool of reviewers, but not require reviewing to submit

+_As Derek, EiC of IEEE TSE, I want to curate a set of reviewers who are eager to review journal submissions and access information about their expertise, so that Associate Editors can select people to invite for review._

+- Derek logs into RR and proposes a TSE venue instance.
+- The RR admins approve it
+- Derek adds a description of the venue and sees the default reviewer role with `yes` and `no` commitments, and finds them suitable.
+- Amy updates the TSE website to point to the reviewer volunteer link and adjusts the email templates to include RR's email receiver.
+- Community member is looking for reviewing practice and finds the volunteer link, and agrees to volunteer for up to 1 paper at a time.
+- The Associate Editor, when trying to find reviewers, scans the list of volunteers, and finds the volunteer, and invites them through the journal's review platform.
+This adds the publication record to the reviewer's list.
+- After a decision on the submission is made, an email is sent, triggering an update to the status of the submission in RR, and freeing the reviewer to review again.

 ## A journal wants to create a pool of reviewers and use tokens to incentivize reviewing

-_As Amy, EiC of ACM TOCE, I want to curate a set of reviewers who are eager to review journal submissions and access information about their expertise, so that Associate Editors can select people to invite for review._
+_As Amy, EiC of ACM TOCE, I want to incentivize reviewers to volunteer by requiring reviewing prior to submitting papers for review, and streamline Associate Editors ability to identify people to review based on their expertise and need for tokens._

 - Amy logs into RR and proposes a TOCE venue instance.
 - The RR admins approve it
 - Amy adds a description of the venue and sees the default reviewer role with `yes` and `no` commitments, and finds them suitable.
 - Amy sets the compensation levels to 10 tokens for a review, 10 for an AE recommendation, and 1 for an EiC decision, as well as costs of 40 tokens per submission.
 - Amy updates the ACM TOCE website to point to the reviewer volunteer link and to the compensation costs.
-- Amy sends an email to `sigcse-members` to solicit volunteers and points to the link
+She also sends an email to `sigcse-members` to solicit volunteers and points to the link
 - Community members either receive the email, or see the volunteer link on the website, and log in with their ORCID to voluneer
 - A community member submits a paper, indicating whose accounts to deduct the 40 tokens from.
 - Amy confirms that the paper should not be desk rejected and then approves the transactions and the submission for review, and assigns an Associate Editor.